- Global Opportunities

 During your internship, you must:

-- Blog once per week during your internship (on the IIP blog, which is viewable by the public).
+- Blog once per week during your internship (on the Hub blog, which is viewable by the public).

 After your internship, you must:

-- Attend the IIP Reunion Meeting, which is usually held after the start of fall classes.
+- Attend the Hub's International Internship Reunion, which is usually held after the start of fall classes.

-- Produce a digital poster about your experience to present at the IIP Showcase, which is usually held in October following the internship.
+- Produce a digital poster about your experience to present at the LSA Opportunity Hub International Internship Showcase, which is usually held in October following the internship.

 Step 3: Get Ready to Apply

-Before applying to the LSA IIP, you must decide if you will apply to a Partner Package Internship with one of our partner organizations or to an Alumni-Hosted Internship.
+Before applying, you must decide if you will apply to an internship with a vetted placement company or to an alumni-hosted internship.
 Read about the difference to determine which type of internship is the best fit for you.

-Once you've decided which type of position is right for you, browse the LSA IIP positions by location, function, or language to decide which positions or partners are most interesting to you.
-Before you start completing the application...
+Once you've decided which type of position is right for you, browse the positions by location, function, or language to decide which are most interesting to you.
+Before you start completing the application:

-- If you've chosen to apply to an Alumni-Hosted Internship, you must decide which alumni-hosted position(s) you will apply to.
-You may apply to up to 3 alumni-hosted positions.
+- If you've chosen to apply to an alumni-hosted internship, you will apply in the LSA Opportunity Network.

-While you are waiting for your Program Application to be reviewed, you should use this time to write a tailored resume and cover letter for each position to which you plan to apply.
+Make sure to write a tailored resume and cover letter for each position to which you plan to apply!

 Your resume and cover letter should be in separate documents--do not combine them into one document.
-Make sure to save them as PDF documents and name them in a way that makes it clear which resume and which cover letter you wrote for which job (ex: Doe, Jane Resume NewPath Consulting CRM).
+Save them as PDF documents and name them in a way that makes it clear which resume and which cover letter you wrote for which job (ex: Doe, Jane Resume NewPath Consulting CRM).

 If you haven't yet already, click the "Documents" tab on the left sidebar and upload your resume and cover letter.
 After your resume is uploaded, the "Apply" button will appear on the individual positions.